pimvanpelt/lcpng/README.md

 *   [netlink listener](https://gerrit.fd.io/r/c/vpp/+/31122)

 My work is intended to be re-submitted for review as a cleanup/rewrite of the existing Linux CP interface mirror and netlink syncer.
+I will use this repo to make rapid prototyping progress, sometimes with other software engineers.

-Follow along on [my blog](https://ipng.ch/s/articles/) for my findings while I work towards a completed plugin that can copy VPP configuration into Linux interfaces, and copy Linux configuration changes into VPP (ie. a fully bidirectional pipe between Linux and VPP).
+Follow along on [my blog](https://ipng.ch/s/articles/) for my findings while I work towards feature completion.
 When the code is complete, this plugin should be able to work seamlessly with a higher level controlplane like [FRR](https://frrouting.org/) or [Bird](https://bird.network.cz/), for example as a BGP/OSPF speaking ISP router.

 ## WARNING!!

 The only reason that this code is here, is so that I can make some progress iterating on the Linux CP plugin, and share my findings with some interested folks.
 The goal is NOT to use this plugin anywhere other than a bench.
-I intend to contribute the plugin back upstream as soon as it's peer reviewed!
+I intend to contribute any changes submitted to this copy of the plugin back upstream as soon as they have had some mileage and peer review!

 ***Pull Requests and Issues will be immediately closed without warning***